sjorsroelofs/server-status/README.md

-server-status
+What's my server status?!
 =============

-Simple php script to check the online status of your server(s)
+A simple PHP script to check the online status of your server(s).